Jagerfly fotografert på US Army Alaska 4th Brigade Combat Team mai 2022

 Forskningsprosjekt

-This project will analyze developments in transatlantic security policy.
-The project will include researchers from all three countries, and the goal is to contribute to a greater understanding of current and future challenges and opportunities in the transatlantic relationship for Norway, the USA and the United Kingdom.
+In this project NUPI analyzes developments in transatlantic security policy together with researchers from CSIS in the United States and RUSI in the United Kingdom.
+The aim of the project is to contribute to a greater understanding of current and future challenges and opportunities in the transatlantic relationship for Norway, the USA and the United Kingdom.

 Norwegian security policy has had a transatlantic foothold for at least 70 years.
 In the foreseeable future, the United States will remain Norways’s most important security guarantor and partner in defense and security.
 This reflects US overall interest in Europe, primarily in the NATO framework, and Russa’s maritime and nuclear forces in the north that constitute a challenge to US and transatlantic security.
 That all Nordic countries will become members of NATO will contribute to deepening the USA engagement in Northern Europe.